 Through all of those years of vocational school, work and college I found that writing kept sneaking into my life.
 I wrote articles for a work newsletter, I edited my aviation club’s newsletter and I continued to journal.
 I found that the college classes I enjoyed the most were my literature and writing classes so I decided to major in English.
 I went back to school full-time and earned an English degree with a writing emphasis at University of St. Thomas.
 I was 29 years old.

 At that point in my life, I was married to Owen and decided that I would not pursue a career as a commercial pilot but go on to be an English teacher instead.
 So I took a few more classes, earned my teaching degree, and set out into the world as a teacher in an alternative school for pregnant and parenting teens.

-Two years later my husband, Owen, and I had a baby girl, Rose, and I decided to stay at home with Rosie while she was a baby.
+Two years later my husband, Owen, and I had a baby and I decided to stay at home with Rosie instead of teaching.
 By this time, writing was very much a part of my life but I still seldom shared my creative writing with others.
 Prompted in part by the urge to get some “me time,” with other grown-ups, I sought out a writing group in Northfield.
 With encouragement from this group, I wrote stories and gave feedback to my fellow writers.
 Then I decided to try to market my writing.
 So I pitched a story about a tea shop to a small publication specializing in the love of afternoon tea.
 My idea was accepted!
 I wrote my article and was paid $25 and, with that, became a freelance writer and have been writing articles and stories for publication ever since.